 You want me to what?

-That was my initial thought after being asked by Kaiser Permanente to be a representative on their float at the Rose Bowl parade.
-I never, ever thought of going to the Rose Bowl parade, let alone being on a float.
+That was my initial thought after being asked by Kaiser Permanente to be a representative on their float at the Rose Parade.
+I never, ever thought of going to the Rose Parade, let alone being on a float.
 It’s not like I volunteered to help with the homecoming float during high school.
-I never even marched in a parade.
+I never even marched in a Parade.
 (Okay, maybe once with my 6th grade band, blowing my saxophone down the main street of my home town, but that was rinky-dink.)

 New Year’s Eve morning, I met the other seven float riders and we were whisked off for Judging Day.
 My cohorts were comprised of Kaiser Physicians and nurses, two chefs and community representatives from around the country.
 We experienced the LA standard in event logistics, “hurry up and wait”.
 After standing around on cold asphalt in a dark tent before the sun rose, we finally were herded into a large warehouse.
 This is where the curtain was finally pulled back and I had my “ah-hah” moment.

 Before heading to LA, my friends and coworkers peppered me with questions about the parade – what was on our float, what would I be wearing, etc..
-I confessed that I knew few details other than my flight time, hotel location and that I must be prepared to get up very, very early to meet the shuttle for Judging Day and the parade.
+I confessed that I knew few details other than my flight time, hotel location and that I must be prepared to get up very, very early to meet the shuttle.
 The only significant detail I did know is that I had to be prepared to stand on a float for five hours with no food, drink or bathroom breaks.
 When was the last time I stood for five hours?
 I couldn’t recall.
 Being so uninformed in the Information Age was unsettling but oddly gave the whole float business an air of mystery.
 So, when we walked into the float hanger, it finally hit me.
 Wow.
-This is why people put the Rose Bowl on their bucket list.
+This is why people put the Rose Parade on their bucket list.

 After much astonishment and photo taking, we were positioned on the floats with care not to trample the sea of flowers surrounding us.
 We each stood on a one-foot square block and were belted into a metal post to keep from falling off the float.
 Here we waited for the judges to make their way to our float for their formal assessment.
 Once they arrived, our song Walking on Sunshine blasted and 46 dancing vegetables were activated as we waved and smiled to the nonexistent crowd for five minutes until the judges moved to the next float.
 Unfortunately, our float didn’t win any awards but the dancing carrots, turnips, pumpkins and cabbage became a crowd favorite!